Category:

 Political Career

-Mugabe became involved in politics in the early 1960s when he joined a demonstration in protest of the arrest of African nationalist leader, Leopold Takawira.
-Mugabe was invited to speak to the crowd, as he had spent the years prior establishing himself as an intellectual man with who was sympathetic to the nationalist movement.
+Mugabe became involved in politics in the early 1960s when he joined a demonstration in protest of the arrest of African nationalist leader Leopold Takawira.
+Mugabe was invited to speak to the crowd, as he had spent the years prior establishing himself as an intellectual man who was sympathetic to the nationalist movement.
 After speaking, he decided to devote himself full-time to activism.
 He was elected to the National Democratic Party as their publicity secretary.

-Following the win of the Rhodesian Front in the 1962 election, a party which aimed to preserve white minority rule and the colonialist system, Mugabe was instrumental in establishing a new party – the Zimbabwe African National Union (ZANU).
+Following the win of the Rhodesian Front in the 1962 election, a party that aimed to preserve white minority rule and the colonialist system, Mugabe was instrumental in establishing a new party – the Zimbabwe African National Union (ZANU).
 He was appointed to be the party's secretary-general.
 Soon after, he was arrested for making anti-government remarks.
 He spent from 1963 to 1974 in prison.
-Upon his release, he was more committed than ever to ZANU, especially considering that guerilla style warfare had broken out in the country while he was imprisoned.
+Upon his release, he was more committed than ever to ZANU, especially considering that guerilla-style warfare had broken out in the country while he was imprisoned.

-This warfare continued until a ceasefire was called and the warring factions were called to negotiate at Lancaster House in London.
+This warfare continued until a ceasefire was called, and the warring factions were called to negotiate at Lancaster House in London.
 The resulting peace agreement called for a new election to be overseen by a British governor.
 It also detailed that Southern Rhodesia would be renamed Zimbabwe and would become an independent country after decades of colonial rule.

-While the beginning years of his rule were generally positive for the country, over time the people of Zimbabwe began to suffer.
+While the beginning years of his rule were generally positive for the country, over time, the people of Zimbabwe began to suffer.
 Due to his belief in redistributing formerly white-owned lands in pursuit of full decolonization, Mugabe became impatient that the process was not happening quickly enough.
-He encouraged Zimbabweans to violently seize white farms, which severely impacted food supply and led to famine and economic decline, as well as foreign sanctions.
+He encouraged Zimbabweans to violently seize white farms, which severely impacted the food supply and led to famine and economic decline, as well as foreign sanctions.
 Though opposition to him grew, he was still re-elected in 2002, 2008, and 2013 through campaigns dominated by violence, electoral fraud, and nationalistic appeals.

-In 2017, members of his own party ousted him in a coup, replacing him with former vice president, Emmerson Mnangagwa.
+In 2017, members of his own party ousted him in a coup, replacing him with former vice president Emmerson Mnangagwa.

 Personal Life and Death